DevNet Lab 17 -- Automated testing with pyATS and Genie

 :::warning

 Note that the Loopback1 interface on the hub router is not enabled for OSPFv3.
-This is intentional because we want a test to fail.
+This is intentional because you want a test to fail.

 :::